cedric-d/contiki/platform/srf06-cc26xx/README.md

 Bear in mind that the CC2630 does not have BLE capability.
 Similar rules apply in terms of CC13xx chips.

-This port is only meant to work with 7x7mm chips
+This port is meant to work mainly with 7x7mm chips; support of 5x5mm chips is initiated.

 This guide assumes that you have basic understanding of how to use the command line and perform basic admin tasks on UNIX family OSs.